Provisional Sum – Meaning

 By allowing Provisional Sums, it can exclude extra overhead costs to the client because if theses to be tendered separately, all tendering selection costs will be added costs to the client.

-Another advantage of allowing Provisional Sums on uncertain items is we can exclude those items from the contract without a claim from the
+Another advantage of allowing Provisional Sums on uncertain items is we can exclude those items from the contract without a claim from the contractor.

 Provisional Sum Example